 This technique, like all breathing techniques, is a great technique for meditation.
 By focusing on your breathing, you can break any habitual negative thinking patterns and allow your frontal cortex to contemplate solutions and responses.
 This technique supposedly synchronizes the left hemisphere of the brain with the right hemisphere of the brain so your intuition can be involved with your decision-making process.

-This technique is used both in yoga and martial arts, it focuses your thoughts and strength to solving any problem at hand.
+This breathing technique is used both in yoga and martial arts, it focuses your thoughts and strength to solving any problem at hand.
 To start, inhale through your nose as deeply as possible.
 Then slowly exhale through the back of your throat softly saying “HA” several times during the exhale.
 After several cycles of this, you can simply exhale with a soft “hiss” over the back of your throat.
 This technique focuses your attention to the exhale and the controlled use of your energy and power.
-If you can empty your thoughts while you are doing this, you can bring an amazing amount of clarity and resolve to solving any problem at hand.
+If you can empty your thoughts while you are doing this, you can bring an amazing amount of clarity and determination to resolving the problem currently causing you the most stress.

 Regular practice of any of these breathing techniques can help reduce stress, blood pressure, the feeling of fear, and fight or flight.
 As with any technique, with regular practice, your body will begin to do it naturally; eventually, you won’t have to think about it to do it.
 This will allow you to respond to threats, adverse consequences, challenges or loss rationally and calmly which goes a long way in being perceived as a confident and successful professional.